-The following information is taken from the Ipswich Borough Council June 2020 Air Quality Annual Status Report (ASR).
-Once bias and distance corrected the nitrogen dioxide diffusion tube data for 2019 shows that the national air quality objective for mean annual NO2 concentrations was exceeded at 8 of Ipswich Borough Council's 81 monitoring locations; 2 of which fall outside of the current AQMA boundaries.
+The following information is taken from the Ipswich Borough Council June 2021 Air Quality Annual Status Report (ASR).
+Once bias and distance corrected the nitrogen dioxide diffusion tube data for 2020 shows that the national air quality objective for mean annual NO2 concentrations was not exceeded at any of Ipswich Borough Council's 88 monitoring locations.
+However, three sites recorded concentrations within 10% of the annual mean NO2 objective level.
+These sites were located within AQMAs 2 and 5.